Interval tree: Intersecting

-Given the data structure constructed above, we receive queries consisting of ranges or points, and return all the ranges in the original set overlapping this input.
+Interval trees allow for quickly computing all the ranges overlapping any input.

 With a point

 The task is to find all intervals in the tree that overlap a given point $x$.
 The tree is walked with a similar recursive algorithm as would be used to traverse a traditional binary tree, but with extra logic to support searching the intervals overlapping the "center" point at each node.